 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Watertown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Watertown is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Watertown who work in office and administrative support (15.98%), sales jobs (11.29%), and food service (7.19%).
+There are especially a lot of people living in Watertown who work in office and administrative support (16.44%), sales jobs (12.06%), and management occupations (7.83%).

 The people who call Watertown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Watertown residents report their race to be White, followed by Native American.
 Important ancestries of people in Watertown include Norwegian, Irish, English, and Dutch.

 The most common language spoken in Watertown is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Native American languages.